-1. This report provides the latest biannual update of the Council's Strategic Risk Register and a summary of risk management progress.
-The previous update of the Strategic Risk Register was considered by the Audit and Scrutiny Committee on 24th September 2020.
+1. This report provides the latest annual update of the Council's Strategic Risk Register and a summary of risk management progress.
+The previous update of the Strategic Risk Register was considered by the Cabinet on 24th September 2020 and recently by the Audit and Scrutiny Committee on 18th March 2021.